joshjohanning/joshjohanning.github.io/_posts/2023-09-07-migrate-to-git-lfs.md

 This will migrate all files with the extensions `.exe` and `.iso` to Git LFS.
 The `--everything` option will run the migration in all local and remote Git refs (branches, tags).
 Additionally, this will also create a `.gitattributes` file that will tell Git to store all files with the extensions `.exe` and `.iso` in Git LFS.

+The nice thing about the `--everything` option is that it also works for files that have been committed to history and subsequently deleted, so you don't have to use any additional tools to rewrite history.

-Ff you only want to migrate and rewrite a single branch, you can use `--include-ref refs/heads/main` to specify a specific ref.
+If you only want to migrate and rewrite a single branch, you can use `--include-ref refs/heads/main` to specify a specific ref.
 You can add multiple `--include-ref` options to rewrite and migrate multiple refs.

 Read more on the `git lfs migrate` command in the [docs](https://github.com/git-lfs/git-lfs/blob/main/docs/man/git-lfs-migrate.adoc#options).